carpentries-incubator/python-testing/_episodes/09-tdd.md

 tests should be written and presented in tandem with the implementation. **Testing is too important to be an afterthought.**

+### Diagnostic Unit Testing

+Test-driven development is a powerful tool to both prevent incipient bugs and to identify bugs as they occur.
+We distinguish different aspects of the programming flaw based on their observational mode:

+-   A _failure_ refers to the observably incorrect behavior of a program.
+This can include segmentation faults, erroneous output, and erratic results.

+-   A _fault_ refers to a discrepancy in code that results in a failure.

+-   An _error_ is the mistake in human judgment or implementation that caused the fault.
+Note that many errors are _latent_ or _masked_.

+    -   A _latent_ error is one which will arise under conditions which have not yet been tested.

+    -   A _masked_ error is one whose effect is concealed by another aspect of the program, either another error or an aggregating feature.

+-   We casually refer to all of these as _bugs_.

+-   An _exception_ is a manifestation of unexpected behavior which can give rise to a failure, but some languages—notably Python—use exceptions in normal processing as well.

+Testing is designed to manifest _failures_ so that _faults_ and _errors_ can be identified and corrected.

+So what does _unit testing_ have to do with this?
+As a philosophy, test-driven development intends to specify program behavior before program composition, which means that you *immediately know* if a program is correct.
+At least, that is, to the standard to which you composed your unit tests.
+Good unit tests will check for both latent and manifest bugs.
+Masked errors tend to be much more difficult to tease out since they can rely on interactions of components which aren't present in the testing harness.

+By specifying a desired behavior before composing a software feature, test-driven development (TDD):

+1. Clarifies what we intend a feature to accomplish;
+2. Provides a reference against which an implementation can be compared.

 > ## You Do You
 >
 > Developers who practice strict TDD will tell you that it is the best thing since